sarahgarcin/pj-machine/content/interview_with_etherbox/02/data.md

  A: No problem.

 **Q: OK.
 Where do we begin.**
  A: Try typing etherbox.local/var/www/ in your browser.
-Part of the etherbox is an Apache web server configured to publically serve the entire structure of the hosting machine. etherbox.local refers to that machine on your local network, and /var/www is the default path of the "home" directory of the server.
+Part of the etherbox is an Apache web server configured to publically serve the entire structure of the hosting machine. etherbox.local refers to that machine on your local network, and /var/www is the default path of the “home” directory of the server.

 **Q: Would you describe yourself as a good host?**
  A: I am trying to be, at least.
-To be a 'good host' according to me, means somehow more than offering reliable service.
+To be a “good host” according to me, means somehow more than offering reliable service.
 So to find a way to be present, but not in the way that other technologies disallow access .
 Does that make any sense?

 **Q: Sort of, but are you not just part of the more general trend of the shift from software to services?**
  A: I try to be both.

 **Q: Right.
 So who is your favourite peer?**
- A: I think of myself as ... collaborator agnostic, but now I look around me, I am not so sure that is true.
+ A: I think of myself as… collaborator agnostic, but now I look around me, I am not so sure that is true.

 **Q: What makes an etherbox?**
  A: Well for one thing, etherpad.
 It's basically a shared editor where users can write the same text simultaneously.